muchdogesec/feeds2stix/processors/abuse_ch/sslblacklist/README.md

 The script works like so

 1. downloads csv from `https://sslbl.abuse.ch/blacklist/sslblacklist.csv`
 2. turns the entries found in the csv doc into STIX objects (as described in this doc).
+STIX objects are stored to the filesystemstore in `bundles/abuse_ch/sslblacklist/stix2_objects`.
 3. the stix objects are stored in STIX bundles by the malware they are linked to in the data (`Listingreason` column of input csv)

+Note this script can handle updates to data in a graceful way.
+Because a copy of all STIX `bundles/abuse_ch/sslblacklist/stix2_objects` is stored the script does not need to process all data on each run.
+On update runs the script will only consider data greater than the highest `modified` time of all malware objects.

 ## Overview